NikaRasoolzadeh/TheOffice/README.md

 ### Objective

-The task is to create a report on the given dataset using Jupyter.
+The task is to explore the dataset and create a report using Jupyter.

 ### Brief